Boston Finance Schools

 Bachelor of Science in Business Administration - Finance

 Suffolk students earning the Bachelor of Science (BS) in Business Administration with a major in finance undergo classes in subjects including investment principles, managerial finance issues, and multinational finance.
-Students may choose from four optional concentrations in financial institutions, financial planning, corporate finance, or investment.
+Students may choose from four optional concentrations in financial institutions, financial planning, corporate finance, or investments.

 All students in the program may choose from electives in subjects such as retirement planning, general insurance, and quantitative analysis.
 Finance majors are required to undertake a minimum number of professional field experience hours in order to graduate.